Isle of Man Guide Isle of Man Guide Logo

 Throughout the 1950's the Theatre was used as a Cinema and by 1968 plans were on the table for its demolition.
 The Isle of Man Government acquired the building in 1971 and by 1976 they had begun the much needed restoration.
 Over the many years which followed on limited funds the building was brought back to his original design.
 It remains one of the many key heritage buildings for the people of the island as well as a centre for the Preforming Arts.

+The theatre underwent a vast amount of restoration between 1990 and 2000.
 In 1995, during under stage restoration the Corsican Trap was recreated and installed.
 This specialised trap was to create the appearance of gliding across as well as rising up through the stage.
 It gives an amazing effect which captivates the audience.
 This feature of the theatre is the only known original in the British Isles.

 Location